lhsteffen/CS344/README.md

 Sussman Anomaly to show the limitations of the GPS.
 The lab also asks to come up with a problem that the GPS can not solve.

+### Lab 02

+Lab 02 is about local search algorithms.
+This lab uses both the hill climbing and simulated annealing algorithms to demonstrate the general idea behind local search algorithms.
+This lab shows the benefits and drawbacks of both algorithms, showing how hill climbing is faster than simulated annealing, but may not find the global maxima if local maxima are present.
+This lab shows how each algorithm works by using two graphs of an absolute function and an absolute sin function.